humbug/humbug/README.md

 }
 ```

-The magic command, while in your project's base directory:
+The magic command, while in your project's base directory (and assuming humbug
+was cloned at same level as your project directory):

 ```
 ../humbug/bin/humbug